 Make no mistakes sales is a battle and the team you put together determines if you are going to win or lose.
-In this article, you will learn how to get your team to ignite so they close more accounts and do it will higher margins.
+In this article, you will learn how to motivate your team to ignite so they close more accounts and do it will higher margins.

-Since the dawn of recorded history generals have known that passion, drive, and motivation was the number one determining factor that predicted weather they won or lost.
+Since the dawn of recorded history generals have known that passion, drive, and motivation was the number one determining factor that predicted whether they won or lost.
 The same is true for your sales team.
 You can have the best strategy, a ton of resources and a weak team will ensure both are squandered.
 In military colleges, they still tell stories of smaller armies that had a Never-Quit attitude that allowed them to defeat a larger, better-equipped adversary.

 The cornerstone of any relationship is trust.
 It doesn’t matter how much you motivate your sales team if there is low trust the motivation will not help.